Smalow85/obsidian-java_knowledge_base/Indexes.md

 ![An illustration of a B+tree](https://builtin.com/sites/www.builtin.com/files/styles/ckeditor_optimize/public/inline-images/5_b-tree-indexing.jpeg)

-An illustration of a B+tree. | Image: Dhanushka Madushan

  The 13, 30, 9, 11, 16 and 38 non-leaf values are again repeated in leaf nodes.

 Leaf nodes include all values and all of the records are in sorted order.
 B+tree allows you to do the same search as B-tree, but it also allows you to  travel through all the values in a leaf node if we put a pointer to each leaf node as follows.